DallanQ/lost_ruins_of_arnak/Manual.md

 4. *The sea captain is exhausted from being marooned on Arnak so long.
 Red will not be able to use his ability until he is refreshed.*

-(image of a card featuring a gold figure of a person at the center.)
+(Image of a card featuring a gold figure of a person at the center.)
 This effect allows you to upgrade an assistant from silver to gold.
 (On the other side of the board, you could do this only when moving your notebook.)
 If you have two silver assistants, you can upgrade either one – you don't have to keep track of which assistant is the one you rescued.

 As usual, an exhausted assistant is refreshed when it is upgraded.

 ### Dreadful Tales!
 (Page 19)

-(image of a card featuring a demon) This magnifying glass effect means you *gain a *Fear* card!* Place it face up in your play area, ignoring its travel value.
+(Image of a card featuring a demon) This magnifying glass effect means you *gain a *Fear* card!* Place it face up in your play area, ignoring its travel value.

-> image of three squares on the research track
+> Image of three squares on the research track

 During setup, you dealt 2 or 3 bonus tiles to this row of the research track.
 When you move a research token there – magnifying glass or notebook – you **choose one of the tiles**.
 Only the tile you choose is removed.